-Round Valley Draw is usually dry, but there might be some mud/puddles early in the season or right after a storm.
+As stated above the canyon is usually dry, but there might be some mud/puddles/snow early in the season or right after a storm.
 If continuing past the slot, don’t expect to see any water down canyon for 8+ miles.

 A little farther down the slot gets much deeper.
 There will be a few boulder jams where it’s necessary to scramble down.
 Below this section is gets fairly dark for a stretch as the narrows walls completely block out all daylight.

 One emerges into an open space before the walls close in again for a short distance.